GodXuxilie/Enhancing_ACL_via_AIR/README.md

 python finetuning.py --gpu 2 --experiment DynACL_AIR++_cifar10_r18_cifar10 --dataset cifar10 --pretraining DynACL_AIR++ --model r18 --checkpoint ./checkpoints/DynACL_AIR++_cifar10/model.pt --mode ALL --eval-AA --eval-OOD
 ```

+It is recommended to use the code of [AutoLoRa](https://github.com/GodXuxilie/RobustSSL_Benchmark/tree/main/Finetuning_Methods/AutoLoRa) to further justify the effectiveness of your pre-training method.
+AutoLoRa is an automated robust fine-tuning framework, which exempts the burden of searching for appropriate hyper-parameters and can further unleash the power of pre-trained models in downstream tasks.

 ## BibTeX
 ```
 @inproceedings{xu2023AIR,